s-opitz/eisenstein_series/README.md

 ToDo
 ====

-   - Integrate this into the genus symbol class (S.Ehlen) and remove the dependency on psage.
+   - Integrate the local algorithms into the genus symbol class (S.Ehlen) and remove the dependency on psage.
    - Make the code completely compatible with sage version 8.3.